dcoales/Thortiq/docs/thortiq_spec.md

 ## 13) Slash menu

 If the user hits / (forward slash) a popup should appear with suggestions for commands that can be run.
-As the user types the list of commands should filter to those that match the string entered by the user.
-If the user hits As soon as no command matches the string typed then the popup list of commands should disappear.
-If the user types a space after the / then the popup menu should immediately disappear.
+As the user types, the list of commands should filter to those that contain all the characters (including space) in the string entered by the user.
+As soon as no command contains all the characters (including whitespace) in the string typed then the popup list of commands should disappear.
+If the user types a space immediately after the / then the popup menu should immediately disappear.

-As with the wikilink popup, the first item in the list should be highlighted by default but the user can use the arrow keys to move the highlight up and down.
+As with the wikilink popup, the first item in the command popup list should be highlighted by default but the user can use the arrow keys to move the highlight up and down.
 If the user hits enter then the highlighted command is executed.
 The user can also click on a command in the list to select and execute it.

 The commands to include in the slash menu are